GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 * Commercialization Potential – 30%
 * Team Abilities – 20%

 Upon conclusion of the technology pitches, the Government will select up to five (5) winners with the highest ranking proposals, and will make the additional determination for each selected winner if their proposal justifies a Direct to Phase II SBIR award or a Phase I SBIR award.
 Determination of Phase I or Direct to Phase II awards will not impact the overall evaluation score of each proposal.
-Each winner will receive a prize of $50,000 and will be invited to submit an Army SBIR Phase I or Direct to Phase II proposal to the xTech-SBIR Waveform solicitation, which will be announced separately.
+Each winner will receive a prize of $50,000 and will be invited to submit an Army SBIR Phase I or Direct to Phase II proposal to the xTechSBIR Waveform solicitation, which will be announced separately.

 **Part 3: Request for SBIR Phase I or D2PhII Proposals**